BOOKS BY YORAM SOLOMON

 Build Trust, Be Trusted, Know who to Trust

-The WORKBOOK of Trust is a companion to The Book of Trust.
-It is made to be used in workshops based on The Book of Trust, facilitated by Yoram Solomon.
-It includes 40 pages full of reviews, drawings, and worksheets that will help you understand the material delivered in the workshop, build trust in your team, and build your own trustworthiness.
+The WORKBOOK of Trust is a personal companion workbook to The Book of Trust.
+It is made to be used in workshops and online courses based on The Book of Trust.
+It includes 11 summary pages, 12 reference pages, 6 quizzes, and 12 assignments that will take you through the 7-step process of building you individual plan to be more trusted.

 Culture starts with YOU, Not your Boss!